carpentries-incubator/geospatial-python/_episodes/07-vector-data-in-python.md

 teaching: 30
 exercises: 20
 questions:
-- "How can I process the spatial objects, such as points, lines, and polygons?"
+- "How can I read, inspect, and process spatial objects, such as points, lines, and polygons?"
 objectives:
 - "Load spatial objects."
 - "Select the spatial objects within a bounding box."